Pop Culture Madness!

 Candid Camera started in 1947 as Candid Microphone and became a TV show in 1948.

-Formed in 1948, the Arlington Ladies are group of women who attend the funeral of every armed forces member who is buried at Arlington National Cemetery.
+Formed in 1948, the Arlington Ladies are a group of women who attend the funeral of every armed forces member buried at Arlington National Cemetery.

 McCulloch chainsaws were introduced.

-The Nobel Committee declined to award the Nobel Peace Prize in 1948 because "there was no suitable living candidate."
-This was meant as tribute to Mahatma Gandhi, who was assassinated earlier that year without receiving the Prize.
+The Nobel Committee declined the Nobel Peace Prize in 1948 because “there was no suitable living candidate.”
+This was meant as a tribute to Mahatma Gandhi, who was assassinated earlier that year without receiving the Prize.

 Denmark didn't have the letter "Å" until 1948.
 Before this, the letter å was written as simply "Aa".
 This is why you can see some signs using "Aa" and some other "Å" for the same town.